OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/vManager.md

 * Synchronization of "Parameters" and "Logical Instances" are not supported

 - When Verisium Manager is the target system in the integration:_
   * Write operation on "Parameter condition" and "Bin Filter" is not supported.
-So, these attributes/fields are treated as read-only fields in the Mapping Configuration of OpsHub Integration Manager
+So, these attributes/fields are treated as read-only fields in the Mapping Configuration of <code class="expression">space.vars.SITENAME</code>
   * If "Metrics Port Kind" attribute/field is not mapped or no value is given at the time of [Metrics Port [(Sub Type) ]](vManager.md#Metrics_Port.5B.28Sub_Type.29.5D) entity creation, then [Metrics Port [(Sub Type) ]](vManager.md#Metrics_Port.5B.28Sub_Type.29.5D) entity will be created with the value **"Coverage"** for "Metrics Port Kind" attribute/field.
 Therefore, such a [Metrics Port [(Sub Type) ]](vManager.md#Metrics_Port.5B.28Sub_Type.29.5D) will be "Coverage" port kind in Verisium Manager.

 > **Note**If the conflict is enabled for this attribute/field then, due to this behavior, there is a chance of incorrect conflict detection.
 Hence, it is recommended to provide  [default value mapping] (Mapping Configuration#Default Mapping) for the "Metrics Port Kind" attribute/field.